 Within the scope of acceptable professional boundaries, staff members are encouraged to deal, where possible, with issues proactively, i.e., as they arise, and to provide students with pastoral care, education and support as required to address the compliance concern in a timely manner.
-If this proactive, educational approach does not address the concern, the student is referred to the Program Director, or their delegate, to manage the concern as a Tier 1 matter:
+If this proactive, educational approach does not address the concern, the student is referred to the Program Director to manage the concern as a Tier 1 matter:

-- If the professional practice requirements are not met by the student in a specified timeframe, a Tier 1 breach of the relevant Code or policy will be issued by the Program Director, or their delegate, to the student. - The Program Director, or their delegate, advises the Head of School, or their delegate, of the concern. - The Program Director, or their delegate, may seek advice of others, either internal or external to the University, to investigate the compliance concern and to inform their decision-making process. - The Program Director, or their delegate, may request the student to attend an interview and/or provide evidence to clarify concerns that have been identified.
+- If the professional practice requirements are not met by the student in a specified timeframe, a Tier 1 breach of the relevant Code or policy will be issued by the Program Director to the student - The Program Director advises the Head of School, or their delegate, of the concern - The Program Director may seek advice of others, either internal or external to the University, to investigate the compliance concern and to inform their decision-making process - The Program Director may request the student to attend an interview and/or provide evidence to clarify concerns that have been identified.
 Where appropriate, attendance at the interview by another member of staff may be required to observe and verify the proceedings.
-The student being interviewed may nominate a peer support person who is not legally qualified, to accompany them to the interview. - The Program Director, or their delegate, determines the outcome of the concern, including but not limited to one or more of the following actions: - Dismiss the concern and take no further action

-- Refer the student to meet with staff to receive support or other pastoral care to gain a greater understanding of the nature of the concern. - Issue the student with a formal warning. - Place conditions on the student's professional practice activity(s) based on the nature of the concern. - Limit the student's participation in the learning activity or attendance at a professional setting. - Set a new timeframe for the professional practice requirements to be met. - Recommend to the student that they reconsider their enrolment due to potential difficulties associated with professional practice components. - The Program Director, or their delegate, advises the student of the outcome in writing.
-The outcome is documented in the Sonia database.
-The outcome and all relevant documentation are recorded in the student's central University file in Student Business Services Records Services. - The Fit for Professional Practice Office/Placement Officer/WIL Coordinator informs the Program Director, or their delegate, of whether professional practice requirements have been met within the specified timeframe, if appropriate based on the outcome of the concern.
-If the professional practice requirements have not been met, then the concern is raised as a Tier 2 matter.
+The student being interviewed may nominate a peer support person who is not legally qualified, to accompany them to the interview - The Program Director determines the outcome of the concern, including but not limited to one or more of the following actions: - Dismiss the concern and take no further action - Refer the student to meet with staff to receive support or other pastoral care to gain a greater understanding of the nature of the concern - Issue the student with a formal warning - Place conditions on the student's professional practice activity(s) based on the nature of the concern - Limit the student's participation in the learning activity or attendance at a professional setting - Set a new timeframe for the professional practice requirements to be met - Recommend to the student that they reconsider their enrolment due to potential difficulties associated with professional practice components - The Program Director advises the student of the outcome in writing.
+The outcome is documented in the SONIA database.
+The outcome and all relevant documentation are recorded in the student's central University file in Student Business Services Records Services - The Health Placement Support Hub informs the Program Director of whether professional practice requirements have been met within the specified timeframe, if appropriate based on the outcome of the concern.
+If the professional practice requirements have not been met, then the concern is raised as a Tier 2 matter